CERT-Polska/mquery/docs/users.md

  Users with `admin` role can do everything `user`s can.
  - `user`: has access to the analyst features.
 Can create new search jobs, see and cancel every job, and download matched files.
-In the current version, users can see and browse all jobs in the system.
+In current version, users can see and browse all jobs in the system.

 This role names are considered stable, and will continue to work in the future.